THE VIENNESE VIOLINIST

-Besides his numerous engagements as soloist and chamber musician, Johannes Fleischmann regularly guested in celebrated orchestras such as the Vienna Philharmonic Orchestra.
-These collaborations gave him the opportunity to work closely with outstanding personalities like Daniel Barenboim, Sir Colin Davis, Valery Gergiev, Nikolaus Harnoncourt, Mariss Jansons, Lorin Maazel, Zubin Mehta, Riccardo Muti, Georges Prêtre, Sir Simon Rattle and Christian Thielemann.
+Besides his numerous engagements as soloist and chamber musician, Johannes Fleischmann regularly performs in celebrated orchestras such as the Vienna Philharmonic Orchestra.
+These collaborations have given him the opportunity to work closely with outstanding personalities including Daniel Barenboim, Sir Colin Davis, Valery Gergiev, Nikolaus Harnoncourt, Mariss Jansons, Lorin Maazel, Zubin Mehta, Riccardo Muti, Georges Prêtre, Sir Simon Rattle and Christian Thielemann.

 Appointed by the Austrian Ministry of Foreign Affairs as ambassador for the NASOM «New Austrian Sound of Music» program, Johannes Fleischmann undertook numerous concert tours to Austria, Armenia, Belgium, Canada, Colombia, Cyprus, Guadeloupe, Hungary, Italy, Japan, Kenya, Lebanon, Luxembourg, Malta, Mexico, Mozambique, Russia, Slovenia, South Africa, Spain, Turkey, Tunisia and the USA.
 Due to his „outstanding chamber music performance“, he won the „Piano Chamber Music Award“ at the ISA-Festival 2014.

 Johannes Fleischmann currently performs on a violin by Stephan von Baehr, anno 2016.

 Norman Shetler — World-renowned pianist, accompanist, teacher, and puppeteer.

 Magda Amara — Exceptional virtuoso and professor of piano at the Vienna Music Academy.